On irrationals with Lagrange value exactly 3: Proof of Theorem

 \begin{Prop} There are exactly $n$ bad cuts inside the infinite word $\underbrace{33\dots3}_{n}\omega_{X_3(0)}$, so $\underbrace{33\dots3}_{n}\omega_{X_3(0)}\in X_3(n)$.
 As a consequence, the set $X_3(n)$ is uncountable. \end{Prop}

 \begin{proof} Clearly the cuts at the first $n$ positions (at the letter $3$) are bad cuts, so we only need to prove that there are no bad cuts inside the suffix $\omega_{X_3(0)}$.
 The proof proceeds by induction, which is similar to Lemma \ref{inductionZ}.
-We only need to check that every odd cuts inside the suffix $\omega_{X_3(0)}$, the rest part of the induction coincide with the proof of Lemma \ref{inductionZ}.
+We only need to check that every odd cut inside the suffix $\omega_{X_3(0)}$ is good, the rest part of the induction coincide with the proof of Lemma \ref{inductionZ}.

 Let $33\dots 3\omega_1\omega_2\dots\omega_{i-1}\vert\omega_i\omega_{i+1}\dots$ be the cut at the $n+i$-th position where $i$ is odd, the cut is good because of the inequality